National eDiscovery Leadership Institute (NeLI) 2021

 Founder and Chair at Husch Blackwell’s eDiscovery Solutions Group

 Tessa K. Jacob is the founder and chair of Husch Blackwell’s eDiscovery Solutions group.
 With 20 years of legal experience, she has a strong understanding of the legal, technical, and strategic aspects of eDiscovery.
 Tessa has served as lead eDiscovery counsel in numerous class actions and government investigations.
-She frequently speaks on eDiscovery issues and teaches an upper-level eDiscovery course at UMKC Law School.
+She frequently speaks on eDiscovery issues and is an Adjunct Professor of Law at UMKC Law School.

 Thomas C. Gricks